j4n-r/inventoryWebsite/README.md

 ### Stack used
 Website build with NodeJS Express and MongoDB.

-Frontend could be prettier started with only css and then added Bootstrap
+Frontend could be prettier, started with only css and then added Bootstrap

 JSON Web Token Login/Register.
-Login is working but no implemented in frontend.
-You will only get a JSON.
+Login is working but not implemented in frontend.
+You will only get a JSON response.

 ### Start the website